 Maintenance and Repair Strategy for Wind Energy Development

-InfoStart date: 1 October, 2020 End date: 28 December, 2023 Project type: Research collaboration projects in growth and transition countries (Window 2) Project code: 19-M02-DTU Countries: India Thematic areas: Economic development and value chains, Energy, Lead institution: Technical University of Denmark (DTU), Denmark Partner institutions: Danish Blade Service ApS, Denmark Indian Institute of Technology Delhi (IIT Delhi), India National Aerospace Laboratories (NAL), India National Institute of Wind Energy (NIWE), India WindCare India Pvt.
-Ltd., India WiSH Energy Solutions, India Project website: noget her (the site might be inactive) Project coordinator: Leon Mishnaevsky Jr. Total grant: 4,682,076 DKK
+InfoStart date: 1 October, 2020 End date: 30 September, 2025 Project type: Research projects in countries with targeted development cooperation (earlier Window 2) Project code: 19-M02-DTU Countries: India Thematic areas: Economic development and value chains, Energy, Lead institution: Technical University of Denmark (DTU), Denmark Partner institutions: Danish Blade Service ApS, Denmark Indian Institute of Technology Delhi (IIT Delhi), India National Aerospace Laboratories (NAL), India National Institute of Wind Energy (NIWE), India WindCare India Pvt.
+Ltd., India WiSH Energy Solutions, India Project website: go to website (the site might be inactive) Project coordinator: Leon Mishnaevsky Jr. Total grant: 4,682,076 DKK

 In order to eradicate poverty, India needs to sustain an economic growth of at least 9% over the next 25 years.
 To ensure it, the primary energy supply has to increase at a rate of 5.8% annually.
 Wind energy in India grew very intensively in last decades, and is expected to grow even more extensively in the next decade.
 However, the reliability of the wind farm (which is high during the first year of operation) decreases with time decreases drastically beyond economical viability.
 Thus, it is critically important to ensure the long term service and reliability of wind turbines.